norouzigorji/ai_calendar_bot/README.md

 ## Features

-- Natural language processing for event creation
+- Natural language processing for event creation using Ollama and Persian language model
 - Integration with Google Calendar
 - Smart time and date extraction
 - Persian language support